namyk3883-lab/JULIETPBLMODULE2/README.md

 ### 🎭 Group 7 · 소규모 희비극 (Small-Scale Tragicomedies) (4 편)
 * **Common Categories:** Ensemble Character Stories · Intimate Cast Dramas · Bittersweet/Feel-Good Endings
-* **Target Audience:** Most of these stories are bittersweet, so it might be better to watch this when you are feeling nice and need some spice in your life.
-Maybe philosophical people would be into it for its ambiguousness.

 | # | Work | Attributes |
 |---|---|---|